 Any interested and qualified student should be directed to two important documents, which documents have been provided to the Counselors’ office of their high school:

-For more information about the Community Outreach Committee or the 2018 TRC Scholarship Program, please contact: Joe Dudek, email@example.com. or (313)3734702
+For more information about the Community Outreach Committee or the 2018 TRC Scholarship Program, please contact: Andi Parker, email@example.com or 561-358-6424

 2018 TRC Peter Hiro Memorial Scholarship Awarded

-The TRC Board of Directors is pleased to announce the two recepients of the 2018 TRC Peter Hiro Memorial Scholarship, Suad ismail and Jesus Guevara Hernandez.
+The TRC Board of Directors is pleased to announce the two recipients of the 2018 TRC Peter Hiro Memorial Scholarship, Suad ismail and Jesus Guevara Hernandez.

 Born in Somalia in 1997, living with her mother, brother and three sisters.
 Somalia was in the middle of a war and it was dangerous for Suad and her siblings to attend school.
 At the age of 8, a bomb dropped on Suad’s home; sadly her mother, sister and two aunts passed away.
 As a result of the bomb, Suad lost her hearing.
 Suad traveled to Ethiopia and lived in a refugee camp and attended school with her brother and sister.
 She learned as much as she could in Ethiopian sign language, but it was difficult.
 Suad’s life changed when she arrived in Nashville, TN.
 She attended Hillsboro High School in a Deaf Education Program.
 She began the journey to learn English and American Sign Language.
 Suad plans to move to Omaha, NE to attend Metropolitan Community College-South Omaha Campus to study Early Childhood Education.